lkaliba/Data_Analysis_Portfolio/product_pricing_&_profitability/README.md

 ## Overview
 This project evaluates pricing strategy and product profitability for a fictional retail company.
 The goal was to identify deviations from a standardized markup policy, assess sales growth, and recommend strategic pricing adjustments.

 Using SQL in Snowflake, I analyzed product-level sales and cost data to determine which SKUs were mispriced and whether any were being sold at a loss.
-I presented my insights using PowerPoint and developed an interactive pricing tool in Streamlit as a follow-up to simulate markup adjustments and benchmark scenarios.
+I presented my insights using PowerPoint and developed an interactive pricing tool in Streamlit as a follow-up to help better understand product information.

 ## Tools & Technologies
 - **SQL (Snowflake):** Data querying and profitability analysis